• Skip to primary navigation

 Bisquick Sausage Balls

-Sausage balls are a beloved Southern staple, perfect for tailgating and satisfying hearty appetites.
-Packed with savory flavors and easy to share, they’re the ultimate bite-sized treat for game day gatherings.
+Sausage balls are a beloved Southern staple, perfect for tailgating or a satisfying addition to weekend brunch.
+Packed with savory flavors and easy to share, they’re the ultimate bite-sized treat.

 Cook Time20 minutes mins